kostya/benchmarks/README.md

  - [network-simple](http://hackage.haskell.org/package/network-simple) for TCP connectivity between the tests and the test runner

-For C, C++, Chez Scheme:

- - [libsocket](https://github.com/dermesser/libsocket/) for TCP connectivity between the tests and the test runner

 # Contribution

 Please follow the criteria specified in the [Overview](#overview).
 Besides that please ensure that the communication protocol between a test and the test runner is satisfied: